If you are experiencing a medical emergency please dial 911 immediately

 You can test urine for sugar by using plastic strips you can buy at a pharmacy.
 You dip a strip into a urine sample.
 The strip changes color to show how much sugar is in the sample.
-You compare the resulting color to a chart of colors; each color indicates a level of glucose.
+You compare the resulting color to a chart of colors.
+Each color indicates a level of glucose.

-|Primary Medical Reviewer||John Pope, MD - Pediatrics|
+|Primary Medical Reviewer||E. Gregory Thompson, MD - Internal Medicine|

 To learn more visit Healthwise.org

-© 1995-2012 Healthwise, Incorporated.
+© 1995-2013 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.